CzompiSoftware/Goulash/docs/installation/azure.md

 * Table Storage
 * High availability setup

-## Configure BaGet
+## Configure Goulash

-You can modify BaGet's configurations by editing the `appsettings.json` file.
-For the full list of configurations, please refer to [BaGet's configuration](../configuration.md) guide.
+You can modify Goulash's configurations by editing the `appsettings.json` file.
+For the full list of configurations, please refer to [Goulash's configuration](../configuration.md) guide.

 ### Azure SQL database